Using the Virtual Filesystem

 Introduction

-• Optimize space usage on the Desktop App
+• Optimize space with the Desktop App.

 A virtual file system (VFS) or virtual filesystem switch is an abstract layer on top of a more concrete file system.
 The purpose of a VFS is to allow client applications to access different types of concrete file systems in a uniform way.
 A VFS can, for example, be used to access local and network storage devices transparently without the client application noticing the difference.
-It can be used to bridge the differences in Windows, classic Mac OS/macOS and Unix filesystems, so that applications can access files on local file systems of those types without having to know what type of file system they are accessing.
+It can be used to bridge the differences in Windows, classic macOS and Unix filesystems, so that applications can access files on local file systems of those types without having to know what type of file system they are accessing.

 Microsoft VFS Implementation